kronostechnologies/graphql-framework/src-docs/docs/entry.md

 # Entry Point

 The entry points are used for initializing a call to the GraphQL framework.
 Queries can come from multiple sources, such as an HTTP request or an inner service call.
-Entry points provide a way of calling the inner GraphQL framework services without having to deal with trivial initialization procedures.
-They can also provide helpful exception-wrapping.
+Entry points provide a way of calling the inner GraphQL framework logic through standard ways.

 ## HttpEntryPoint